18F/ux-guide/_pages/research/make-research-actionable.md

 - Policymakers
 - Members of the public (community-based organizations, advocacy groups, vendors, press, others impacted or interested)

 Sharing research is all about storytelling.
 When packaging research, think about what role the audience plays in that story and what the outcomes will be for them.
 Being clear about who the audience is, what they need to understand, and how they might best understand it, helps us communicate our findings more effectively.
+- Be careful of the conclusions you draw from any one study.
+Be honest to yourself and your partners about what you can and cannot conclude based on your research.
+Do not overstate your findings.
+- If data will be shared outside of its original purpose don't remove the context around it.
+Recontextualised data doesn’t not honor the people who provided the data.

 ### Presenting the work